pedro-gutierrez/diesel/README.md

 DSLs built with Diesel are:

 * Purely declarative: they look just like HTML
-* Extensible: via component modules
+* Extensible: via block modules

 ## Usage